alantanlc/blog/posts/parsing-nested-data-structures/README.md

 ## Nested Null Checks

-This method traverses the nested data structure level by level.
-This allows us to retrieve `levelTwoName` even if the remaining nested objects are null (e.g. `levelFourMap` is null).
+This method __traverses__ the nested data structure level by level.
+This allows us to retrieve `levelTwoName` even if the remaining nested objects are null (e.g. if `levelFourMap` is null).
 However, this method has poor readability.

 ```java
 public List<String> getNames(LevelOne levelOne) {